ayberkt/msc-thesis/code/TreeType.lagda.md

 choose      (_ , _ , _ , d) = d
 ```

-Given a Post system `D`, which describes the structure of a tree, the type of inhabitants
+Given a grammar `G`, which describes the structure of a tree, the type of inhabitants of a
-of a specific tree satisfying `D` and starting with nonterminal `s` is given by the type
+specific tree satisfying `G` that starts with nonterminal `s` is given by the type `Tree D
-`Tree D s`.
+s`.

 ```
-record Tree (D : PostSystem ℓ) (s : nonterminal D) : Set (suc ℓ) where constructor tree inductive
+record Tree (G : Grammar ℓ) (s : nonterminal G) : Set (suc ℓ) where constructor tree inductive

   field
-    a : nonterminal D
+    a : nonterminal G
-    b : production D a
+    b : production G a
-    c : (z : location D b) → Tree D (choose D z)
+    c : (z : location G b) → Tree G (choose G z)
 ```

-# Stump
+# Production⋆

-Given a Post system `D` and a start stage `s`, we denote by `Production⋆ D s` the type
+Given a grammar `G` and a start nonterminal `s`, we denote by `Production⋆ D s` the type
-of experimentation sequences that start from `s`.
+of inhabited by repeated choices of productions, starting at `s`.
+One can think of this
+as the reflexive-transitive closure of the choosing relation.

 ```
-data Production⋆ (D : PostSystem ℓ) : nonterminal D → Set ℓ where Leaf   : (a : nonterminal D) → Production⋆ D a Branch : {a : nonterminal D} (b : production D a)
+data Production⋆ (G : Grammar ℓ) : nonterminal G → Set ℓ where Leaf   : (a : nonterminal G) → Production⋆ G a Branch : {a : nonterminal G} (b : production G a)
-         → ((c : location D b) → Production⋆ D (choose D c)) → Production⋆ D a
+         → ((c : location G b) → Production⋆ G (choose G c)) → Production⋆ G a
 ```

 Given a `Production⋆`, say `t`, we denote by `location⋆ t` the type of _sequences of